Keep them warm and they will grow.

-Did you know…when a calf is comfortable they will turn feed into gain more efficiently.
+Did you know, when a calf is comfortable, they will turn feed into gain more efficiently?
 In other words, a calf that isn’t comfortable will need more milk.
 Since keeping warm is energetically expensive it’s important to understand that a warm calf has more energy to grow!
-By using a Calf Coat they will use less energy for body temperature regulation, which in turn means more energy is geared to helping your calf grow.
+By using a calf coat, calves will use less energy for body temperature regulation, which in turn means more energy is geared to helping your calf grow.

-Putting on a Grober Calf Coat is simple.
+Putting on a Grober calf coat is simple.
 Gently lay the blanket on the calf’s back.
 Connect the front buckle across the calf’s chest.
-Click the buckles for each of the back leg straps and adjust for fit.
+Click the buckles for each of the straps and adjust for fit.
 It is best if you can lay your flattened hand inside the coat to ensure a snug fit.
-Be sure to adjust the Calf Coat as the calf grows to prevent any discomfort and ensure that it’s providing proper coverage.
+Be sure to adjust the calf coat as the calf grows to prevent any discomfort and ensure that it’s providing proper coverage.
 It’s also important to check the calf is not sweating.
-The calf will become wet and this can increase their chances of illness and will definitely increase their level of discomfort.
+The calf will become wet, and this can increase their chances of illness and will definitely increase their level of discomfort.